ws2260/scRNA.seq.course/README.md

 docker run -d -p 8787:8787 quay.io/hemberg-group/scrna-seq-course-rstudio
 ```

-This download the docker image (may take some time) and start a new Rstudio session in a docker container with all packages installed and all data files available.
+This downloads the docker image (may take some time) and start a new Rstudio session in a docker container with all packages installed and all data files available.

 Then visit `localhost:8787` in your browser and log in with `username:password` as `rstudio:rstudio`.
 Now you are ready to go!